tjj-de-winter/statictrace/README.md

 python extract_BCs.v2fast.py --fq1 <fastq R1 file> --fq2 <fastq R1 file> --outdir <output path> --outprefix <output prefix>
 ```

-<b>Step 3</b>: Get all consensus sequences for lineage tracing barcodes extracted in step 2 that are present in the cells that passed QC (step 1), a mismatch of 1 nuleotide in the cell barcode is allowed.
+<b>Step 3</b>: Get all consensus sequences for lineage tracing barcodes extracted in step 2 that are present in the cells that passed QC (step 1), a mismatch of 1 nucleotide in the cell barcode is allowed.
 Default settings for allowable levensthein distance to compute consensus sequence is set to 3.
 This script generates four output files (two for BC1 and two for BC2) for each cell barcode.

 ```
 python consensus_linBC.py --CSVdir <path to .linBCs.csv> --h5ad <h5ad file> --distance <levensthein distance> --outdir <output path>